Banking and Financial Products and Services

 ATM Cards

 ATM stands for Automated Teller Machine.
-An ATM card is a physical plastic card that allows the holder to withdraw cash from ATMs.
+An ATM card is a plastic card that allows the holder to withdraw cash from ATMs.
 Also, an ATM card can be used for other purposes.
-For example, the machine can look up account information, make deposits, and transfer money between accounts.
+For example, the machine can check account information, make deposits, and transfer money between accounts.

 Checking Account